Ekho (band): Nymph (2009)

 Ekho was founded in 2008 by vocalist and guitarist Bar Sanitovsky and guitarist Yarden Mor-Avi.
 In early 2009, Ekho recorded its first demo, a four track release entitled ‘Nymph’, which was a live-recorded demo tape done in their rehearsal room.
 The musical direction of the band at this early state is usually described as a form of melodic death metal with thrash metal influences.

 Among The Shadows of Erebus (2009)

 In mid-2009, after the release of Nymph, Bar and Yarden began writing material with a new more melodic approach for Ekho's next release, a demo, which was released later that year titled ‘Among The Shadows of Erebus’.
 In this demo, keyboards, which were used regularly throughout the new songs, were added to Ekho's music and the band's new sound let the keyboards function as an accompaniment for the new focus on guitar melodies and technically intricate solos.
+The art on the cover of this demo was created by Opal Bechar.